A SPECIAL SENSE OF PLACE

 Recognizing our terroir as strikingly similar to the renowned Médoc in Bordeaux, he founded Concannon in 1883 and called Livermore Valley “The Grand Laboratory” where they would prove that a California wine industry would succeed.
 Then at the 1889 Paris International Exposition, the Livermore Valley stunned the world when Charles Wetmore won Grand Prix ― besting the best of Bordeaux!
 James and these early pioneers had launched California wine onto the world wine map, provided California the confidence needed for building its first successful wine industry, and blazed the trail for California’s winegrowing achievements of today.

-After 134 continuous vintages from these same estate vineyards, Concannon is committed to the careful stewardship of the exceptional terroir for continuing the Concannon family’s legacy of crafting beautiful, nuanced wines with a vibrant sense of place.
+With over 135 continuous vintages from these same estate vineyards, Concannon is committed to the careful stewardship of the exceptional terroir for continuing the Concannon family’s legacy of crafting beautiful, nuanced wines with a vibrant sense of place.

 CONCANNON ESTATE SOIL